decentraland/documentation/content/contributor/comms/transport-types/websocket.md

 ---
-title: "Websocket Adapter"
+title: "Websocket Transport"
 sidebartitle: "Websocket"
-url: "/contributor/comms/adapters/websocket"
+url: "/contributor/comms/transport-types/websocket"
 weight: 2
 ---

-The websocket adapter is one of the island messaging transports supported by the Decentraland comms protocol.
-Clients should use it when they receive an appropriate connection string from their realm's [Archipelago]({{< relref "../archipelago" >}}) service, or if it's indiciated as a fixed adapter.
+The websocket transport is one of the island messaging transports supported by the Decentraland comms protocol.
+Clients should use it when they receive an appropriate connection string from their realm's [Archipelago]({{< relref "../archipelago" >}}) service, or if it's indiciated as a fixed transport.

-In the context of the websocket adapter, an island is referred to as a _room_.
+In the context of the websocket transport, an island is referred to as a _room_.
 Either name indicates the same thing: a group of nearby players that exchange updates and chat.

 Connection strings begin with the `ws-room:` prefix, followed by a `wss://` URI for the specific room.
 They look like this: